-Item 18.
+Item 17.
 TOSSD Pillar

-97. A binary code indicating whether the activity falls under pillar I or Pillar II of TOSSD.
-Pillar I identifies cross border resources extended to TOSSD-eligible countries in support of sustainable development.
-Pillar II identifies regional and global expenditures (that do not involve cross border flows to TOSSD eligible countries) to support the provision of international public goods, promote development enablers and address global challenges.
+88. A binary code indicating whether the activity falls under pillar I or Pillar II of TOSSD.
+Pillar I identifies cross border resources extended to developing countries in support of sustainable development.
+Pillar II identifies non-cross border resources provided to promote development enablers and to address global challenges.
+A decision tree will be annexed to make the determination of the pillar straightforward.